YT37/PythonProjects/README.md

 # PythonProjects
- - These are projects & snippets.
+ - These are projects in python.

 # Requirements
  - They are inside their respective folders.